mrmccormack/1000-vader/README.md

 > Google Analytics

 1. Add Google Analytics to your site https://analytics.google.com
-2. Add the required Javascrpt to your page
+2. Add the required JavaScript to your page
 3. Wait a day, and check out who has visited your site